intrepidkarthi/vertexai_googlecloud/README.md

 Service Configuration:

-Deployment Platform: Choose "Fully managed" for the fully managed environment.
+* Deployment Platform: Choose "Fully managed" for the fully managed environment.
-Container Image: Enter the URL of your container image in the format gcr.io/my-project/my-image:latest or browse for it if it's in your Google Container Registry.
+* Container Image: Enter the URL of your container image in the format gcr.io/my-project/ my-image:latest or browse for it if it's in your Google Container Registry.
-Service Name: Provide a name for your service.
+* Service Name: Provide a name for your service.
-Region: Select the region where you want to deploy your service.
+* Region: Select the region where you want to deploy your service.
 Authentication:

 Choose whether you want to allow unauthenticated access (public access) or require authentication.